A thermal-kinetic subgrid model for supernova feedback in simulations of galaxy formation

 \subsection{Variations in the desired kick velocity}

-Thus far we have exclusively discussed SN kinetic models with the desired kick velocity $\Delta v_{\rm kick} = 50$ \kms .
+Thus far we have exclusively discussed SN kinetic models with the desired kick velocity $\Delta v_{\rm kick} = 50$ \kms.
 In this section, we explore how galaxy properties depend on $\Delta v_{\rm kick}$.
-To ease the interpretation and maximize the differences, we will only compare purely kinetic models.
+To ease the interpretation and maximize the differences, we will focus on purely kinetic models.